ks1912/Strings-Making-Anagrams-Hackerrank-Solution/README.md

 1. 1 < = |a|, |b| =< ( 10 power 4 )

 2. The strings a and b consist of lowercase English alphabetic letters ascii[a-z].

+# Output Format

+Print a single integer denoting the number of characters you must delete to make the two strings anagrams of each other.

+# Sample Input

+cde
+abc

+# Sample Output

+4

+# Explanation